BoraYigitGulec/AppForKids/README.md

 #TECHNICAL PARTS

 You need to open the application in Android studio (java).

-Application uses Firebase to store its data.
+The application uses Firebase to store its data.